SAP/fsm-shell/README.md

 ## How to use ShellSdk

-Full documentation can be found on this repository's github pages.
+Full documentation can be found online: https://sap.github.io/fsm-shell/.

 ## About this repository